chrisdoherty4/netbug/README.md

-# netdebug
+# Netbug

-Based on netshoot with some changes to default to bash and install additional tooling.
+Based on netshoot with some modifications.